 Conducting an internal comms audit is non-negotiable when it comes to following best practices for effective internal communications.

 There are tons of reasons why an internal communication audit is an important best practice for effective internal communications.
 If you’re an organization that’s looking to figure out how to make sense of your internal comms data and need a baseline to measure certain things against, an audit may be the way to go.

 Or perhaps you’re looking to create an internal communications plan and want to conduct an audit in the hopes that it’ll help you be more strategic with your decision-making skills.

-While internal communications audits are usually performed on lengthy interval, there are other things you can do to refine your internal communications in the short term.
+While internal communications audits are usually performed at lengthy intervals, there are other things you can do to refine your internal communications in the short term.
 We’ve already mentioned how internal email metrics can help you pinpoint what content your employees prefer to see, but that’s just the tip of the email analytics iceberg.

-Using features like ContactMonkey’s Reporting, you can measure your internal communications to determine your best-performing internal communications based on who view them and how often.
-Segmented email stats shows you a breakdown of your email metrics by department, title, and office location:
+ContactMonkey’s segmented email stats show you a breakdown of your email metrics by department, title, and office location:

 Making your emails feel relevant post-COVID can be a challenge, but utilizing some of what we have covered already will help grab and hold your employees’ attention: